OfficeDev/office-js-docs-pr/docs/publish/publish.md

 For information about how end users acquire, insert, and run add-ins, see [Start using your Office Add-in](https://support.microsoft.com/office/82e665c4-6700-4b56-a3f3-ef5441996862).

+### AppSource

+You can make your add-in available through [AppSource](https://appsource.microsoft.com/marketplace/apps?product=office), Microsoft's online app store which is accessible through a browser and through the UI of Office applications.
+Distribution through AppSource gives you the option of including installation of your add-in with the installation of your Windows app or a COM or VSTO add-in.
+For more information, see [Publish to your Office Add-in to AppSource](publish-office-add-ins-to-appsource.md).

 ### Integrated Apps via the Microsoft 365 admin center

 The Microsoft 365 admin center makes it easy for an administrator to deploy Office Add-ins to users and groups in their organization.
 Add-ins deployed via the admin center are available to users in their Office applications right away, with no client configuration required.
 You can use Integrated Apps to deploy internal add-ins as well as add-ins provided by ISVs.
 Integrated Apps also shows admins add-ins and other apps bundled together by same ISV, giving them exposure to the entire experience across the Microsoft 365 platform.